AnthonyMarche/API_Pont_Chaban/README.md

 This repository uses the API of Bordeaux Métropole on the closures of the Chaban Delmas bridge :
 https://opendata.bordeaux-metropole.fr/explore/dataset/previsions_pont_chaban/api/

 This project is based on Symfony + twig and his style is based on Bootstrap.

-This API does not allow to see the next closings, a fictitious date has been set: 09/15/2022 at 09:15:18 allowing to see the next closings from this date.
+It allows you to visualize all the future traffic closures of the Chaban Delmas Bridge from today's date.

-A countdown is also present in order to know in how long the next closing will take place from the fictitious date.
+A countdown is also present in order to know in how long the next closing will take place from the current date.

 It is possible to filter the data displayed:
 - by date